-- 1. Execute opnfv-deploy sudo opnfv-deploy [--flat | -n network_settings.yaml] -i inventory.yaml -d deploy_settings.yaml If you need more information about the options that can be passed to opnfv-deploy use opnfv-deploy --help -flat will collapse all networks onto a single nic, -n network_settings.yaml allows you to customize your networking topology. - 2.
+- 1. Execute opnfv-deploy sudo opnfv-deploy [--flat] -n network_settings.yaml -i inventory.yaml -d deploy_settings.yaml If you need more information about the options that can be passed to opnfv-deploy use opnfv-deploy --help-flat collapses all networks to a single nic, only uses the admin network from the network settings file. -n network_settings.yaml allows you to customize your networking topology. - 2.
 Wait while deployment is executed.
 If something goes wrong during this part of the process, it is most likely a problem with the setup of your network or the information in your configuration files.
 You will also notice different outputs in your shell. - 3.
 The message "Overcloud Deployed" will display when When the deployment is complete.
 Just above this message there will be a URL that ends in port http://<host>:5000.
 This url is also the endpoint for the OPNFV Horizon Dashboard if connected to on port 80.